 Just like Gutenberg, Brizy was released in 2018.
 It has already gained a massive user base with more than 80, 000 active installs.
-It is considered an excellent alternative to older, more popular page builders like Divi and Beaver Builder.
+It is considered an excellent alternative to older, more popular page builders like Elementor and Beaver Builder.

 There are several reasons for its rapidly growing popularity.